shivasiddharth/GassistPi/README.md

 **Use custom actions in your native or Non-english languages.
 Non-English languages supported: French, Italian, German, Spanish and Dutch.**
 *******************************************************************************************************************************

-# Features (All features are applicable to all Pi boards, unless and otherwise mentioned):
+# Features (All features are applicable to all boards, unless and otherwise mentioned):
 **1. Headless auto start on boot.**
-**2. Voice control of GPIOs without IFTTT, api.ai, Actions SDK.**
+**2. Voice control of GPIOs without IFTTT, api.ai, Actions SDK (Only for Raspberry Pi Boards).**
 **3. Voice control of NodeMCU without IFTTT and MQTT.**
 **4. Radio streaming.**
-**5. Voice control of servo connected to RPi GPIO.**
+**5. Voice control of servo connected to RPi GPIO (Only for Raspberry Pi Boards).**
 **6. Safe shutdown RPi using voice command.**
 **7. Stream Music from YouTube.**
 **8. Indicator lights for assistant listening and speaking events.**